23ewrdtf/Captive-Portal/README.md

 #### Popup Logic

-Hostnames of each below sites needs to be public IPs
+Below sites needs to be resolvable to public IPs connectivitycheck.gstatic.com www.gstatic.com www.apple.com clients3.google.com

-Those IPs needs to be NATed to the pi
+Those IPs needs to be NATed to the pi so basically NAT everything from WiFi to the RPI

 Each device got it's own checks (to be updated)